Huhngoku/ADVOCATE/README.md

 to record it.
 To do this, we modify the go runtime to automatically record a program while it runs.
 The modified runtime can be found in the `go-patch` directory.
-Running a program with this modified go runtime will create a trace of the program including
+Running a program with this modified go runtime will create a trace of the program.

-- spawning of new routineshappens before relations of
-- wait group operations
-- once operations

 The following is a short explanation about how to build and run the new runtime and create the trace.
 A full explanation of the created trace can be found in the